connorlowe90/EmcoProcessor/README.md

 This prograam reflects how I hand program my own lathe and would love to hear suggestions on how others are using their machine and would implement things differently.

+You can run the file src/dist/EmcoProcessor or set up the python environment below.
 ### Python Environments Setup.
 ### 1. Install requirements.
 - Install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html)